gedw99/goPocJsonSchemaForm/README.md

 So when your DB structure changes, the GUI changes with it automatically.

-## Gen or refection
+## Generation or refection at Design Time or Runtime ?

+Take your pick..

 This is 100% reflection based, and so can be changed at runtime.

-You can of course gen the JSONSchema at runtime as the DB structure changes too, which is nice.
+Generate the JSONSchema at Runtime or Design time ( aka code gen ) as the DB structure changes too, which is nice.

+You can also generate at runtime with WASM, using Compiler as a Service patterns.

+This will run just fine as WASM on the Server or Clients, allowing HTMX to be sued in either place.

 Kind of almost a Low code, no code platform then.

 ## How ?